 The method used for starting the engine will vary slightly depending on previous conditions of the machine.
-Regardless of which of the following conditions exist, the ignition switch must be depressed to restart the engine.
+Regardless of which of the following conditions exist, the ignition switch must be depressed to:

-DRY START: (Applies when the machine is first placed in service; when the machine has been allowed to run completely out of fuel; or, when the machine has not been in recent use).
-When starting from the dry condition (all fuel drained, consumed or evaporated from the carburetor), additional actuation of the priming pump will be required to move fuel from the tank to the primer bulb.
+DRY START: (Applies when the machine is first placed in service; when the machine has be completely out of fuel; or, when the machine has not been in recent use).
+When starting from the dry condition (drained, consumed or evaporated from the carburetor), additional actuation of the priming pump bulb will be required to move fuel from the tank to the primer bulb.

-COLD START: (Applies after the engine has been started initially; has been stopped before running out of fuel; and has been allowed to cool).
-Under these conditions, very little actuation of the priming pump is required, as some fuel will usually remain in the carburetor.
+COLD START: (Applies after the engine has been started initially; has been stopped before running out of gasoline and has been allowed to cool).
+Under these conditions, very little actuation of the priming pump is required as some gasoline will usually remain in the carburetor.
 One actuation of the priming pump is usually sufficient under these conditions.

-HOT START: (Applies after the engine has been started initially; has been stopped before running out of fuel, and has not been allowed to cool before restarting).
-Under these conditions, actuating the priming pump is not usually required as some fuel will usually remain in the antechamber.
+HOT START: (Applies after the engine has been started initially; has been stopped before running out of gasoline and has not been allowed to cool before restarting).
+Under these conditions, actuating the priming bulb is usually not required as some gasoline will usually remain in the antechamber.